Yogesh-K-Matkar/react_concept_react_app/README.md

             ```

-- **Event Handler** in JS, such as onClick, onChange, onSubmit, etc, which then call Syntactic Event Handler Function in React, should be written as a function name such as handleClick, handleChange,handleSubmit, etc
+- **Event Handler** in JS, such as onClick, onChange, onSubmit, etc, which then call Syntactic Event Handler Function in React, should be written as a handle function name such as handleClick, handleChange,handleSubmit, etc

+    This function handles Form Handling, User Interaction, State Management, and Callback Function.

     This is known as the Syntactic Event Handler Function.